-• Gather information about what other services are or have been involved with Father.
-If father has had involvement with other agencies in the past, what information do they hold, what assessments have been completed, and how is this relevant to or impacts upon, parenting, risk and the life of the child(ren)?
+• Explore what other services are or have been involved with Father, what information they might hold, what assessments have been completed and how this might impact upon parenting, risk and the life of the child(ren).

 • Give one to one time to the father in a family - Taking the time to speak to and work with a child's father on his own is as important as one to one time with a child's mother.
-Ask a father direct questions about his role in parenting / feelings about new parenthood / relationships and family dynamics /strengths and vulnerabilities?